AlfieKunz/Chess-Game-AI/README.md

 ✅ One-Player Mode: play against the AI at a range of pre-coded strengths and behavioural styles.
 ✅ Two-Player Mode: local PvP, with customisable starting positions.
 ✅ Analysis Mode: a sandbox for inputting, studying, and extracting full sequences of moves, returning detailed computer analysis (evaluation, best-path, and deep node testing), and in-depth adjustment of AI strength & search time.
 Also contains extra features such as 'endless AI' mode, board editor (for quick editing of the position, by freely dragging pieces around or spawning new pieces, with robust illegal placement detection), and perft-style node testing.
 ✅ Puzzle Mode: solve (or give the AI to solve) over 2 million rated positions (with an 'extra hard' set).
 Live AI evaluation, and an optional timed 'puzzle rush' mode.
-Individually tracked ELO rating system (using exponential rating change weighted by puzzle rating) that persist over time.
+Individually tracked ELO rating system (using exponential rating change weighted by puzzle rating) that persists over time.
 ✅ Training Modes: Coordinate or Move time-based drills, for square-recognition or algebraic-notation recall against random legal moves in random positions.
 Persistent leaderboards for each side.
 ✅ Remote Mode: locates any external chess interface (eg: lichess, chess.com) visible on the screen via computer-vision screen-reading (no matter the size, position, theme, or monitor), and connects to it by mapping all the squares and pieces to its internal structure.
-From here, the interface continuously tracks all moves made on the interface, then allows either to the user or the AI to make their response (on my chess GUI), which is then made on the external interface by controlling the mouse.
+From here, the interface continuously tracks all moves made on the interface, then allows either the user or the AI to make their response (on my chess GUI), which is then made on the external interface by controlling the mouse.
 Well-handled for poor data: error tolerances, quick & deep hybrid row scans, greyscale colour switching for locating the external board, estimating promotion pieces based on available data, remote and user move verification, etc. Purpose-built for benchmarking the AI's real-world strength against other engines, on sites such as Lichess.

 ### Quality of Life, and Code Profiling
 ✅ Colourful, information-dense console window containing board states, live AI search and move information, colour-coded evaluation, and debug information for each game mode.
 ✅ Custom cursor states (macOS-style "open hand") on sliders and pieces for drag & drop.
-✅ Support for undo-ing moves, and copying or exporting of current FEN / PGN.
+✅ Support for undoing moves, and copying or exporting of current FEN / PGN.
 ✅ Lazy-loaded database entries: only key information of puzzle & opening book entries are parsed on boot-up, with full detail computed on demand.
 The user can also choose a smaller opening book, if preferred.
 ✅ Adaptive, dynamic program title reflecting the current game state.
 ✅ Correct handling of multi-monitor setups and High-DPI displays.